amyhua/vjdesk/README.md

 ## Contribute

-This app uses Typescript, React, and Next.js v14.
+This app is built with Typescript, React, TailwindCSS, Prisma, SQLite, and Next.js v14.
 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 Resources: